Qantas Retreats from Lord Howe Island

 State governments may regulate specific intrastate routes if they believe there is not enough demand for the route to sustain two airlines.
 This is done to ensure the carrier awarded the license is able to operate the route sustainably, and that the affected regional communities don’t lose air service altogether.

 QantasLink has held the license to operate the Sydney-Lord Howe Island route since 1991.
 This license was up for renewal in March 2025.
-The NSW government has just extended QantasLink’s license until 25 February 2026, after which time Skytrans will become the sole operator until at least March 2030.
+The NSW government ultimately extended QantasLink’s license until 25 February 2026, with a transition period while Skytrans takes over.
+After this time, Skytrans will be the sole operator until at least March 2030.

-Qantas will soon retire all of its Dash 8-200 and Q300 propeller aircraft, replacing them with larger Dash 8 Q400s.
-We understand these will be mid-life Q400s coming from Canadian airline WestJet Encore.
+Qantas recently sold all of its Dash 8-200 and Q300 propeller aircraft, and is in the process of replacing them with larger Dash 8 Q400s coming from Canadian airline WestJet.

 QantasLink Dash 8 Q400 at Brisbane Airport